Spa Night

 Spa Night is a 2016 American coming-of-age drama film written and directed by Andrew Ahn (in his feature directorial debut).
 It stars Joe Seo, Haerry Kim, and Youn Ho Cho.
-It centers on a closeted Korean-American teenager who, living with his financially struggling immigrant parents, chances upon a secret cruising spot when he takes a job at an all-male spa.
+The story centers on a closeted Korean-American teenager who, living with his financially struggling immigrant parents, stumbles upon a secret cruising spot when he takes a job at an all-male spa.

-The film had its world premiere at the Sundance Film Festival on January 24, 2016, where Seo won the U.S. Dramatic Special Jury Award for Breakthrough Performance.
-It was given a limited theatrical release in the United States on August 19, 2016, by Strand Releasing.
-It received positive reviews from critics, and won the John Cassavetes Award at the 32nd Independent Spirit Awards.
+The film premiered at the Sundance Film Festival on January 24, 2016, where Seo won the U.S. Dramatic Special Jury Award for Breakthrough Performance.
+It was given a limited theatrical release in the United States by Strand Releasing on August 19, 2016.
+It received positive reviews from critics and won the John Cassavetes Award at the 32nd Independent Spirit Awards.